-(a) Conflict with a program plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities?

-The project includes up to three acres of outdoor cannabis cultivation.
-A traffic study was provided by the applicant and reviewed by the Department of Public Works and Caltrans.
-As discussed in Section III, Air Quality, the Department of Public Works estimated that the project is expected to generate 6 average daily trips (Grim, 2018).
+- (a) Conflict with a program plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? - Atraffic study was provided by the applicant and reviewed by the Department of Public Works and Caltrans.
+As discussed in Section III, Air Quality, the Department of Public Works estimated that the project is expected to generate six average daily trips (Grim, 2018).
 The project will be required to comply with the Recommended Project Conditions of Approval provided by the Department of Public Works.
 Caltrans evaluated the project based on the information provided and had no conditions or comments on the project (Schudson, 2020).
 The project would not involve construction or operational activities that would adversely affect the circulation system, including transit, bikeway, pedestrian, or roadway facilities, or conflict with a program, plan, ordinance, or policy addressing these facilities.
-Impacts would be less than significant.

-(b) Would the project conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b)?
+Impacts would be less than significant. - (b) Would the project conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b)?
 In December 2018, the Governor's Office of Planning and Research (OPR) released a technical advisory titled Technical Advisory on Evaluating Transportation Impacts in CEQA (OPR guidelines), which contains recommendations regarding the assessment of vehicle miles travelled (VMT).
 VMT refers to the amount and distance of automobile travel attributable to a project.
 As noted in the OPR guidelines, agencies are directed to choose metrics that are appropriate for their jurisdiction to evaluate the potential impacts of a project in terms of VMT.
 The change to VMT was formally adopted as part of updates to the CEQA Guidelines on December 28, 2018.
 The deadline for adopting policies to implement SB 743 and the provisions of CEQA Guidelines section 15064.3(b) was July 1, 2020.
 The County has not yet adopted VMT policies; therefore, the potential VMT impacts from implementation of the project were evaluated based on guidance and screening criteria presented in the OPR guidelines.
 The OPR guidelines indicate that projects that generate or attract fewer than 110 trips per day generally may be presumed to cause a less-than-significant transportation impact.
 Therefore, for the purpose of this analysis, the project would potentially conflict or be inconsistent with State CEQA Guidelines section 15064.3(b), and potentially result in a significant impact, if it would generate more than 110 permanent trips per day.

-As discussed in Section III, Air Quality, the project is estimated to generate 6 average daily trips.
-The project would be approximately 40 miles east of Highway 101.
-However, the small number of added daily trips is still not significant.
+As discussed in Section III, Air Quality, the project is estimated to generate six average daily trips.
 Based on the screening criteria of 110 trips per day, the project would not result in a substantial increase in VMT that would conflict or be inconsistent with State CEQA Guidelines Section 15074.3(b) and impacts would be less than significant.

-(c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?

-The project does not propose any features that would delay, disrupt, or result in unsafe conditions.
+- (c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? - The project does not propose any features that would delay, disrupt, or result in unsafe conditions.
 The project would not substantially increase hazards due to a geometric design feature or incompatible use (OEG 2018).
 Impacts would be less than significant.